lays147/Qt/qml/README.md

-#QML
+# QML Exemplo

-Aplicação usando Qt QML usada como exemplo em minha apresentação
+Aplicação usando Qt QML usada como exemplo em minha apresentação sobre Qt Faça clone do repositório e abra o arquivo .pro no Qt Creator e faça o build.

-Qt: O seu toolkit para C++/Python com o verdadeiro write once deploy everywhere!
+---
+# QML Example

-Application using Qt QML with an example in my presentation
+Application using Qt QML like an example in my presentation about Qt.
-Qt: Your toolkit for C++/Python with the real write once deploy everywhere.
+To use, clone this repository and open the .pro file on QtCreator and start the build